2023 Most Popular Allied Health Services Associate Degree Trade Schools in Kentucky

 After completing their Associate Degree, medical assisting graduates from Madisonville Community College carry an average student debt load of $7,447.

-Read full report on Allied Health & Medical Assisting Services at Madisonville Community College
+Full Allied Health & Medical Assisting Services at Madisonville Community College Report

 Of the 10 students majoring in medical assisting at Hazard Community and Technical College, 30% are male and 70% are female.

-The in-demand associate degree programs at Bluegrass Community and Technical College helped the school earn the #5 place on this year’s ranking of the most popular allied health & medical assisting services schools in Kentucky.
-Located in the large city of Lexington, Bluegrass Community and Technical College is a public school with a large student population.
+A rank of #5 on this year’s list means Bluegrass Community and Technical College is a great place for allied health & medical assisting services students working on their associate degree.
+Located in the large city of Lexington, Bluegrass Community and Technical College is a public college with a fairly large student population.

 Women make up 94% of the medical assisting majors at the school.